-England with the Norman Conquest of 1066.
+Cabbury is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Cabbury family lived at Cadbury in Devon or Somerset.
 "There are ancient entrenchments called 'Cadbury Castle' at both the Devonshire and Somersetshire Cadburys."
-CITATION[CLOSE]

 Early Origins of the Cabbury family

 The surname Cabbury was first found in Cadbury, a parish, in the union of Tiverton, hundred of Hayridge in Devon.
 "On the summit of a high hill called Cadbury Castle, is an inclosure nearly circular, consisting of a single vallum and fosse, supposed to be either of British or of Roman origin; near it some Roman coins were found in 1827."

 Alternatively, the name could have originated in Somerset at either North Cadbury or South Cadbury.
 "Near the village are the remains of one of the most famous ancient fortifications in England: it was situated on the northern extremity of a ridge of hills, and was encircled by four trenches.
 Numerous Roman coins have been discovered; and the origin of the place may, with much probability, be ascribed to that people."

 Literally the place name Cadbury means "fortified place or stronghold of a man called Cada."
 The Somerset parish dates back to Saxon times when it was first listed as Cadanbyrig c.
 1000.
 By the time of the Domesday Book in 1086, the was known as Cadeberie.
 Hence, the family surname, is conjecturally descended William de Poilley, who would have adopted the name de Cadbury or Cadbury.